 Keep a water supply on hand to top-up the drum as necessary.
-Allow the mixture to stand, with occasional stirring, for 36 hours.
-The resultant slurry will then be safe for disposal.
+Allow the mixture to stand for 36 hours.
+The Prepacs will have reacted by this time and will then be safe for disposal.

-Dispose of the slurry of completely deactivated material, with or without preliminary decanting, at an approved sanitary landfill.
+The completely deactivated Prepacs may then be disposed (with or without preliminary decanting), at a sanitary landfill or other approved site.
 The deactivating solution may be poured onto the ground.
 Do not dispose of dust, slurry or deactivated solution by direct addition to sanitary or storm sewers.

-16.3 Spills into Water
+16.4 Spills into Water